-The East River Waterfront Esplanade & Piers Project continues to progress as scheduled.
+The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
 During the quarter the subrecipient continued to perform pre-construction activities for Package 4.
+Prima Paving was selected as the contractor for this segment and they are currently mobilizing to begin construction next quarter.

-On Pier 35 the contractor continued to perform structural steel work and also worked on shop drawings for future construction at that site.
-New York City Economic Development Corporation is also in the process of procuring a design contractor for the north segment of the project (located between Peck Slip and Catherine Slip).
+On Pier 35 the contractor continues to perform construction activities.
+Structural Steel erection, electrical conduit installation and concrete work at the site remain ongoing.
+Construction activities are on schedule according to the contractor.
+Procurement of a design contractor for the North segment of the project (located between Peck Slip and Catherine Slip) remains ongoing.
+A Request for Proposals was issued last quarter and NYCEDC is reviewing bids submitted by prospective contractors.

-No reimbursement requests were paid from this grant during the quarter.
+No reimbursement requests were paid from this grant activity during the quarter.